thesigns/Fit/README.md

 ### Undo

 If an error is made, you can revert the most recent log entry with the `fit undo` command.
-This command will remove the last line from the fit.log file.
+This command will *comment* the last uncommented line in the fit.log file.
+It does not remove anything, just comments out.

 **Syntax and Example:**